dfe-analytical-services/explore-education-statistics/README.md

 ### Robot Tests

-Aside from unit tests for each project, we maintain suites of Robot Framework tests that can be found in `tests`.
+Aside from unit tests for each project, we maintain suites of Robot Framework tests that can be found in the [tests/robot-tests](tests/robot-tests) folder.

 See the [Robot Framework tests README](tests/robot-tests/README.md) for more information.